Parallel computing: Flynn's taxonomy

-Types of parallelism
+Disadvantages

+Parallel computing can incur significant overhead in practice, primarily due to the costs associated with merging data from multiple processes.
+Specifically, inter-process communication and synchronization can lead to overheads that are substantially higher—often by two or more orders of magnitude—compared to processing the same data on a single thread.
+Therefore, the overall improvement should be carefully evaluated.

+Granularity

 Bit-level parallelism

 From the advent of very-large-scale integration (VLSI) computer-chip fabrication technology in the 1970s until about 1986, speed-up in computer architecture was driven by doubling computer word size—the amount of information the processor can manipulate per cycle.
 Increasing the word size reduces the number of instructions the processor must execute to perform an operation on variables whose sizes are greater than the length of the word.
 For example, where an 8-bit processor must add two 16-bit integers, the processor must first add the 8 lower-order bits from each integer using the standard addition instruction, then add the 8 higher-order bits using an add-with-carry instruction and the carry bit from the lower order addition; thus, an 8-bit processor requires two instructions to complete a single operation, where a 16-bit processor would be able to complete the operation with a single instruction.

 Historically, 4-bit microprocessors were replaced with 8-bit, then 16-bit, then 32-bit microprocessors.
 This trend generally came to an end with the introduction of 32-bit processors, which has been a standard in general-purpose computing for two decades.
 Not until the early 2000s, with the advent of x86-64 architectures, did 64-bit processors become commonplace.